Master Teacher Program

 What/who is Side x Side?

-Side x Side ignites academic excellence in education through comprehensive arts integration, bringing critical thinking, creativity, and innovation into the classroom through arts-based programs.
-Through community partnerships with the University of Southern Maine, the Portland and Lewiston public school departments, and local artists, professionals, and colleges, Side x Side integrates science, technology, literacy, and the humanities with the arts to enhance school curricula.
+Side x Side ignites academic excellence in education through comprehensive arts integration programs, bringing critical thinking, creativity, and innovation into the classroom.
+Through community partnerships with the University of Southern Maine, the Portland and Lewiston public school departments, and local artists, professionals, Side x Side integrates science, technology, literacy, and the humanities with the arts to enhance school curricula.

-- Mentors are paired with a teacher new to integrating the arts in their classroom.
+- Mentors are paired with a teacher who is new to integrating the arts in their classroom.

-- Mentors share their planning/program materials with their teacher mentee.
+- Mentors share their planning/program ideas or materials with their teacher mentee.

 - Side x Side will provide substitute teacher coverage for up to two classroom observations.